Hummingbirds arrived northern Minnesota

 The hummingbirds arrived in northern Minnesota over the weekend!
 I spotted my first tiny little one at the feeders on Saturday, May 16, 2015.

-I didn’t get a picture of that hummer and had company until this morning, so was happy to see them back again.
-Check my snow covered deck on May 19th!
+I didn’t get a picture of that first hummer and had company until this morning, so I was happy to see them back again.

-Hummingbirds are attracted to the red coloring of the feeder, so it’s not necessary to color the syrup and better for them if you do not.
+Hummingbirds are attracted to the red coloring of the feeder itself, so it’s not necessary to color the syrup, and it’s better for them if you do not.

 Here’s my very simple recipe for hummingbird syrup, without using food coloring dye: